uvmetal/neo-halite/README.md

   Wrap RPC, REST, and Database in Sailsjs routes.
 These routes should be strictly version controlled while the adapter layer could leverage the underlying modules for Neo-One, NeoTracker, etc directly, through IPC, by process spawn, or any other mechanism.
 It is preferred to directly implement the underlying modules for the tightest integration.

-* Localhost-only
+* Localhost-only By Default

   Dynamic port determination to front end checks if port use that conflicts with any system feature and notifies the user to offer an easy solution to fix.
-Either stop the port and change to another at install time.
+Either stop the port and change to another at install time or dynamically allocate new ones.

+  Future: Allow easy configuration to expose services to the world.
+See next section.

 * Modular, Configurable, and Movable

-  In case users want to scale to devs or devs want to scale to service they can imagine.
+  Plan for case where users want to scale to devs or devs want to scale to services.
+They can build anything they can imagine on this function primitive.
 Hive should be the base for all derived work.

 * Database Agnostic

-  The system will wrap core Neo tools for data like NeoTracker and Neo-One, but easy portability to other formats and or databases would be ideal.
-This should include capability to use Sailsjs schema abstraction technology to easily port chain to new databases.
+  The system will wrap exist Neo Smart Economy technology for data like NeoTracker and Neo-One, but easy portability to other formats or databases would be ideal.
+This is enabled by capability to use Sailsjs schema abstraction to easily port any chains to any databases.

 ### Server Framework Detail